openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    conversion
    array element

-#.
-If the left-hand operand expression is a record access expression (see
-   :ref:`Record Indexing Expression`):
+3. If the left-hand operand expression is a record access expression (see :ref:`Record Indexing Expression`):

    -  The object reference subexpression of the left-hand operand is evaluated.
 If this evaluation completes abruptly, then so does the assignment expression.
       In that case, the right-hand operand and the index subexpression are not evaluated, and the assignment does not occur.

-   -  If this evaluation completes normally, the index subexpression of the left-hand operand is evaluated.
+   -  If this evaluation completes normally, then the index subexpression of the left-hand operand is evaluated.
 If the evaluation completes abruptly, then so does the assignment expression.
       In that case, the right-hand operand is not evaluated, and the assignment does not occur.

-   -  If this evaluation completes normally, the the value of the object reference subexpression and the value of index subexpression are saved, then the right-hand operand is evaluated.
+   -  If this evaluation completes normally, the value of the object reference subexpression and the value of index subexpression are saved, then the right-hand operand is evaluated.
 If the evaluation completes abruptly, then so does the assignment expression.
       In that case, the assignment does not occur.

-   -  If this evaluation completes normally, the saved values of the object reference subexpression and index subexpression (as the *key*) are used to get the *value* that is mapped to the *key* (see :ref:`Record Indexing Expression`), then this *value*, and the value of the right-hand operand are used to perform the binary operation as indicated by the compound assignment operator.
+   -  If this evaluation completes normally, the saved values of the object reference subexpression and index subexpression (as the *key*) are used to get the *value* that is mapped to the *key* (see :ref:`Record Indexing Expression`), then this *value* and the value of the right-hand operand are used to perform the binary operation as indicated by the compound assignment operator.
 If the operation completes abruptly, then so does the assignment expression.
       In that case, the assignment does not occur.

-   -  If this evaluation completes normally, then the result of the binary operation is stored as the key-value pair in the record instance (as in :ref:`Simple Assignment Operator`).
+    - If the evaluation completes normally, then the result of the binary operation is stored as the key-value pair in the record instance (as in :ref:`Simple Assignment Operator`).